Our Catholic Life and Identity

 Parents have the right to withdraw children from both Religious Education and Collective Worship.
 However, it is anticipated by the Governing Body that those specifically choosing Catholic education will wish to lend their support to maintaining both the full spiritual life of the school, and those aims set out in its Mission Statement.

-Please click on the links below to look at our RE and Collective Worship Policies as well as our Curriculum plan and School Prayers.
+Please click on the links below to look at our RE , Collective Worship and RSE (Relationships & Sex Education) Policies/Long Term Plan as well as our WTL Curriculum plan and School Prayers.